runnerty/runnerty/docs/chains.md

 }
 ```

 In addition, it is possible to set up file system path dependencies in Runnerty with the help of auto-magically configured filewatchers.
-Them are defined with the **condition** property and could be fired through the following actions:
+Them are defined with the **condition** property and can be fired through the following actions:

 - *add*: when a file is added.
 - *change*: when a file is changed.